 "If we find a working radio, we can try to contact that Z guy again."

 Warren's hopefulness was shut down by Ariel.
 "If he's still alive, that is."
-After the past few hiccups in the plans the blonde was constantly trying to plan two more back up routs and it was clearly taking a toll on her mood.
+After the past few hiccups in the plans, Ariel had taken it upon herself to plan two backup routes for every path they chose.
+The added stress had clearly taken a toll on her mood.

-Murphy leant out the and basked in the sunshine.
+Murphy leaned out the window, basking in the sunshine.
 "Philadelphia."
-He observed the wasteland they traveled through, eyes halting momentarily on a small group of zombies digging into human carcass.
-"Ah, the city of brotherly love!"
+He observed the wasteland they traveled through, eyes halting momentarily on a small group of zombies digging into a human carcass.
+"Ah, the city of brotherly love..."
 He sighed.

 "Lovely."
 Ariel's face scrunched up disgust.